cxthyngxy/afia_proj/readme.md

 How to build the docker image:
-  - run `make project_image` in order to create the image within the container
+  - run `make project_image` in order to create the image within the container in a Mac/Linux-OS-specific target

-How to create the report:
+How to create the containerized report:
   - run `make final_report/build.pdf` in order to create the final report within the container